Master Interior Architecture

 - A practical assignment.

-When you pass the preselection (1) we will invite you for the intake assessment that will take place in Maastricht for a full day*.
+When you pass the preselection (1) we will invite you to the intake assessment that will take place in Maastricht for a full day*.
 During this day you will be tested on your suitability for the programme.
 You can show and discuss examples of the work in your portfolio with the admission committee (2).
 The final part is a practical assignment set by the admission committee (3).

 *or via Skype if you live abroad and don’t have the opportunity to come to Maastricht.